raguay/MyAlfred/README.md

 <tr><td>"s3c:sbase"</td><td>This will show the base directory in a notification.</td></tr>
 <tr><td>"s3c:starget"</td><td>This will show the target directory in a notification.</td></tr>
 <tr><td>"s3c:copy file"</td><td>This file action will copy the file in the Alfred browser to the base and target directory on s3.</td></tr>
+<tr><td>"s3c:list"</td><td>This keyword action allows you to browse your S3 directory.
+If you hit "cmd-enter" on an item, it will download it to your Download directory.
+If you hit "alt-enter" on an item, it will set that directory as your target directory for uploading files.
+If you start typing after the keyword, your selection will be reduced to selections that match what you type.</td></tr>
 </table>

 All workflows now work with AlleyOop, except where mentioned otherwise.
 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.